-Breakpoints are not saved in your workflows.
-This means that any workflow file is invoked without any breakpoints.
-If you want to closely analyze activities inside such a container or invoked workflow, it is recommended to use Slow Step to highlight activities, or Step Into so that containers are opened during debugging.
+Breakpoints set during design time persist when reopening the automation project.
+Breakpoints don't persist at runtime, only at debugging.
+To closely analyze activities inside invoked workflows, it is recommended to use Slow Step to highlight activities, or Step Into so that containers are opened during debugging.

 The Remove All Breakpoints option enables you to delete all the breakpoints from the opened project.

 The Enable All Breakpoints option helps you enable all breakpoints in the process at once.
 Consequently, the Disable All Breakpoints option disables all breakpoints, allowing you run your process in debugging mode without interruptions.